Show off what makes you unique — correctly.

 It can be easy to get wordy when describing what makes you unique.
 Instead, be concise and specific when you answer the question.
 Stay focused without going off on tangents, only focusing on the details that are relevant.

-Examples of how to answer “What makes you unique?”
+Examples of how a candidate can answer “What makes you unique?”

 Administrative Professional — Unique attribute: Time management